 According to the South African trademark law (South African Trademarks Act No. 194 of 1993) you can register your unique mark to protect your business interest from being exploited and potentially harmed through misuse by unauthorised entities.
+We recommend doing an international trademark search in each of the countries in which you wish file a trademark registration.
 Once you have registered your trademark, the South African trademark law requires you to renew this every ten years to stay in force.
 However, provided you continue renewing your trademark registration in South Africa, your rights to the trademark may last indefinitely.

 Examples of Trademarks: Name, Slogan, Logo, Shapes, Three-dimensional Marks, Colors, Holograms, Motions / Multimedia, Positions, Gestures, Olfactory (smells / scents), Sounds / Tunes, Tastes, Textures.